Anacleto del Rosario: Education

 Anacleto del Rosario first studied in a private institution, and his rather stern relative was his guardian who supervised his schooling.
 In return for the tutelage of his guardian, Anacleto had to wash the bottles in his Aunt's drugstore.
 Accounts from his son Jose relates that he escapes through the window of the bathroom of their own home just to go out and borrow books from classmates.
 His uncle, a lawyer, also supervised his schooling.

-At the age of 13, he enrolled into Ateneo de Manila University as a third-year student.
+At the age of 13, he enrolled into Ateneo Municipal as a third-year student.
 His intellect and diligence led him to earn the respect of his own schoolmates.
 He joined the Congregacion Mariana, a religious organization which only allows students of high moral and academic standing to join.
 He also became the president of the said organization.
 During this time he met José Rizal and he became acquainted with him.
 During his years in Ateneo, he made and sold electric bells, household fixtures, and toys to earn money.
 He gained his Bachelor in Arts degree on April 1, 1876, with the highest honors (Nota Maxima).

 At the age of 16, along with José Rizal, he enrolled into University of Santo Tomas.
-He faced financial problems while studying in the University of Santo Tomas so he enrolled again into the Ateneo de Manila University.
+He faced financial problems while studying in the University of Santo Tomas so he enrolled again into the Ateneo.
 He studied land surveying and took part-time jobs.
 He received a degree in land surveying in 1881.
 He surveyed large tracts of land especially from affluent families such as the Aranetas and the Lopezes.
 Using the money earned from surveying, he decided to buy a microscope and books relating to microbiology.
 At the age of 22, he received a degree in pharmacy with the highest honors (sobresaliente), and a year later a Master of Science degree in pharmacy (Licenciatura).
-Other degrees include a preparatory course in Natural History (1876-1877), first year in Plant Pharmaceutical Matter (1877-1878), second year in Animal and Mineral Pharmaceutical Matter (1878-1879), third year in Chemical-inorganic Pharmacy (1879-1880), and fourth year in Chemical-organic Pharmacy (1880-1881).
+Other degrees include a preparatory course in Natural History (1876–1877), first year in Plant Pharmaceutical Matter (1877–1878), second year in Animal and Mineral Pharmaceutical Matter (1878–1879), third year in Chemical-inorganic Pharmacy (1879–1880), and fourth year in Chemical-organic Pharmacy (1880–1881).
 All of these except his first year has the highest honors.
 His first year has a high honors (notable).